microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/PoseEstimation/blog.md

         // Set up ONNX Runtime (ORT) session options object SessionOptions sessionOptions = new();
         sessionOptions.RegisterOrtExtensions();

-        // Check if DML was passed
-        if (hardwareAccelerator == HardwareAccelerator.DML)
-        {
-            // Add the DML execution provider if so sessionOptions.AppendExecutionProvider_DML(DeviceUtils.GetBestDeviceId());
-        }
-        else if (hardwareAccelerator == HardwareAccelerator.QNN) // Check if QNN was passed {
+        if (hardwareAccelerator == HardwareAccelerator.QNN) // Check if QNN was passed {
             // Add the QNN execution provider if so Dictionary<string, string> options = new()